reflex-dev/reflex-web/docs/getting-started/introduction.md

 ```

 Within the state, we define functions, called **event handlers**, that change the state vars.
+Our counter app has two event handlers, `increment` and `decrement`.

 Event handlers are the only way that we can modify the state in Reflex.
 They can be called in response to user actions, such as clicking a button or typing in a text box.
 These actions are called **events**.

-Our counter app has two event handlers, `increment` and `decrement`.
+Event handlers run on the server, so you can use any Python code and libraries you want within them.

 ### User Interface (UI)